 The cause of males’ inferior prognosis is not clear from our study or from other published works.
 It is particularly interesting when removing variables such as age and comorbidities that this inferiority of male survival persists.
 There are likely to be an interplay of many different factors, including the maladaptive features of the right ventricle and the effects of PAH-targeted therapies upon the vasculature as well as the interaction between BMPR2 and sex hormones.
 This certainly warrants further investigation.

+Chapter III:

 Idiopathic and systemic sclerosis-associated pulmonary arterial hypertension: A comparison of demographic, hemodynamic, and MRI characteristics and outcomes

 Abstract